 I have a PhD in Film and Media Studies from the University of California, Santa Barbara; a MA in Film Studies from Concordia University in Montreal; and a Honors BA from the University of Toronto, where I majored in Cinema Studies and Economics.

-My first book, currently under review, is about media representations of border tunnels in the U.S.-Mexico border.
-Nowadays I am writing my second book, about the queer legacy of the Mexican film Y Tu Mamá También, and working on a critical making and research project about digital platforms and migration.
+My first book, currently under review, is about media representations of border tunnels at the U.S.-Mexico border.
+Nowadays I am writing my second book, about the queer legacy of the Mexican film Y Tu Mamá También, and working on a critical making project about digital platforms and migration.

 My areas of interest include transnational media theory, digital technologies, border studies, infrastructure studies, and Latin American film and television.
 My work also engages queer and feminist studies, STS, animation studies, critical theory, and postcolonial theory.
 Read the articles I have written on these topics in the Publications page.